NSDCF/nsdcf.org/content/programs/scholarships/ball.md

 +++
-title = "Ball Scholarship"
+title = "Tyler J. Ball Memorial Scholarship"
 +++

-This scholarship is for a graduating Norwin High School senior.
-Interested students should contact their guidance counselor for more information.
+This scholarship is for a graduating Norwin High School senior with an active life of service to school and community.
+Preference will be given for student council membership, National Honor Society recognition, and attendance at Duquesne University.